K money trail: International response

-The Uruguayan Air Force and Uruaguayan customs began an informal investigation of the Uruguayan link.
+The Uruguayan Air Force and Uruguayan customs began an informal investigation of the Uruguayan link.
 Elaskar testified that Fariña sent the bags of money to Uruguayan financial companies, which in turn sent them to Switzerland.
 The Uruguayans investigated whether the flights were destined to Carrasco and whether the dates and crews matched.
 Deputy Juan Manuel Garino called for an investigation of a possible security breach at Uruguayan airports.
 Ministers Fernando Lorenzo and Eleuterio Fernández Huidobro addressed the Uruguayan Congress, describing controls on money laundering.
 Uruguayan President José Mujica said that such banking operations would not go unnoticed in his country, but acknowledged that money may have been smuggled; the minister of defense revealed the existence of more than 900 unregulated airports.
 The Uruguayan case was conducted by judge Martín Gesto and prosecutor José Gómez, with Interpol support.
 Before the Uruguayan Congress, judge Néstor Valetti criticized a lack of Argentine co-operation.
 Argentine deputy Graciela Ocaña accused the chancellery of blocking communications between the countries.
 As of January 2014, the investigation was stalled.

 The Swiss courts began their own investigation with information from Argentine deputies Garrido and Ocaña; however, Switzerland required input from the Argentine judiciary to pursue the case.
 Le Matin and Tages-Anzeiger reported the ongoing Argentine controversy, and public opinion opposed illicit money in Swiss banks.
 However, the Swiss case is not directly related to the Argentine one.
 Casanello and prosecutor Marijuan were invited to Switzerland to confer with local judges, but their trip was cancelled.

 Casanello formally requested information about Teegan from the Panamanian courts.
 Since Báez has at least six companies in Florida, Elisa Carrió informed local prosecutors and American legislator Carl Levin (a money-laundering expert) about the case.